 In case of persistent uterine bleeding after administration of carbetocin the cause must be determined.
 Consideration should be given to causes such as retained placental fragments, inadequate emptying or repair of the uterus, or disorders of blood coagulation.

 Carbetocin is intended for single administration only.
 It must be administered slowly over 1 minute.
 In case of persisting uterine hypotonia or atonia and the consequent excessive bleeding, additional therapy with oxytocin and/or ergometrine should be considered.
 There are no data on additional doses of carbetocin or on the use of carbetocin following persisting uterine atony after oxytocin.

-Animal studies have shown carbetocin to possess some antidiuretic activity (vasopressin activity: <0,025 IU/ampoule) and therefore the possibility of hyponatraemia cannot be excluded, particularly in patients also receiving large volumes of intravenous fluids.
+Animal studies have shown carbetocin to possess some antidiuretic activity (vasopressin activity: <0,025 IU/vial) and therefore the possibility of hyponatraemia cannot be excluded, particularly in patients also receiving large volumes of intravenous fluids.
 The early signs of drowsiness, listlessness and headache should be recognised to prevent convulsions and coma.

 In general, carbetocin should be used cautiously in the presence of migraine, asthma and cardiovascular disease or any state in which a rapid addition to extracellular water may produce hazard for an already overburdened system.
 The decision of administering carbetocin can be made by the physician after carefully weighing the potential benefit carbetocin may provide in these particular cases.

 Specific studies have not been undertaken in gestational diabetes mellitus.

 The efficacy of carbetocin has not been assessed following vaginal delivery.

 During clinical trials, carbetocin has been administered in association with a number of analgesics, spasmolytics and agents used for epidural or spinal anaesthesia, and no drug interactions have been identified.

 Specific interaction studies have not been undertaken.